Political Science Major

 The department's knowledgeable and dedicated faculty offer challenging coursework that covers the major subfields of political science (American politics, comparative politics, international relations, political theory, public law, public policy, and research methods) and supervise undergraduate research and internship or study abroad opportunities.
 Our geographic location—in the City of Richmond, the capital of Virginia and only a short drive from our nation’s capital, Washington, D.C.—offers students opportunities beyond the classroom.
 To learn more about studying political science at the University of Richmond, contact us.

-PLSC 270: Social Science Inquiry
+PLSC270 Social Science Inquiry

-- Four elective units at the 300 level.
+Four electives at the 300 level.

-- The fifth elective may be taken at the 200 or 300 level.
+The fifth elective may be taken at the 200 or 300 level